How to start

 # in local mode yarn test:cypress # in graphic mode yarn cypress open

 additionally you can pass instance other than localhost, for example for canary

 The Pull requests title must match the Conventional Commits (opens new window) spec.
 If not, the PR will fail during the github action process.

 In order to speed up the whole process, please allow us to edit your pull requests (you can mark a PR as editable during creating).

 There is a Pull Request template, that contributors should follow.
 To merge a branch into master at least one core team member must accept the changes.
 All continuous integration checks must pass.
 Note that, only Shopware-PWA Core Team Members are allowed to accept pull requests.

 If you face any problems during the implementation of the complex issue, feel free to implement just a part of it and ask for help in the comment.
 It's OK if you can only handle styling/tests/whatever.

-In case of any problems feel free to contact us in comments or our Slack channel. 😃
+In case of any problems feel free to contact us in comments or our Discord channel. 😃

 After PR preview is generated we can add